| The unofficial web site provides the informations of Irish folk singer Cara Dillon The Lass Of Glenshee

 Recorded and produced by Sam Lakeman

-One brught summers morning as day was a dawning
+| One brught summers morning as day was a dawning Bright phoebus had risen from over the lea

 And I spied a fair maiden all down by the river